 Table 2 provides us with the descriptive statistic of the research variables.
 Means value of accounting conservation is -0.05, which means that, when we take zero as a neutral point, companies are on average, not conservative.
 Besides, IFRS adoption has a mean value of 0.56.
 However, there is a bit lower than the finding of Krismiaji, Aryani, and Suhardjanto (2016), which had a mean value of 3.264 (four Likert scales).
-Further, corporate governance variable has a mean value of 0.37, this mean value is also lower than a finding and Suhardianto, (Krismiaii.
-Aryani, 2016).
-Thus, company size means value is Meanwhile, means 16.96. value company profitability and company ages 0.14 (14%)and 41.43 years, respectively.
+Further, corporate governance variable has a mean value of 0.37. this mean value is also lower than a finding (Krismiaji, Aryani, and Suhardjanto, 2016).
+Thus, company size means value is 16.96.
+Meanwhile, means value of company profitability and company ages are 0.14 (14%) and 41.43 years, respectively.
 Regarding company profitability, this value is higher compared to the previous study (Ilona, 2015).
 The previous research identified the mean value of its company age is 26 years (Singh and Gaur, 2009).
-Finally, the mean value of company leverage is 0.60 (60%). and it is categorized as high leverage (Berger, Eli, and Yermack, 1997).
+Finally, the mean value of company leverage is 0.60 (60%), and it is categorized as high leverage (Berger, Eli, and Yermack, 1997).